mdawaffe/Congregate/README.md

 * Pro: Easier to set up.
 * Pro: Your Foursquare/Swarm data never leaves your machine.
 Security!
 * Con: Harder to view your data.
-* Con: Cannot receive real time updates from Swarm.
+* Con: Cannot receive real time notifications from Swarm.

 Server:
 * Pro: Easy to view your data (once it's set up).
-* Pro: Can optionally receive real time updates from Swarm.
+* Pro: Can optionally receive real time notifications from Swarm.
 * Con: Requires a server :)
 * Con: Harder to set up.
 * Con: More things to go wrong.